skellis46/finger-pointing-moon/jes-application-details.md

 >Please summarise how your proposed research will contribute to knowledge, both within the UK and globally.

-Academic Beneficiaries (4000 characters max) should address the following questions:
+>Academic Beneficiaries (4000 characters max) should address the following questions:

-- How the research will benefit other researchers in the field
+>- How the research will benefit other researchers in the field
-- Identify whether there are any academic beneficiaries in other disciplines and, if so, how they will benefit and what will be done to ensure that they benefit
+>- Identify whether there are any academic beneficiaries in other disciplines and, if so, how they will benefit and what will be done to ensure that they benefit
-- What other researchers, both within the UK and elsewhere are likely to be interested in or to benefit from the proposed research.
+>- What other researchers, both within the UK and elsewhere are likely to be interested in or to benefit from the proposed research.

-Please look broadly beyond narrow research field.
+>Please look broadly beyond narrow research field.
 UKRI recognises that in generating new knowledge, a cross-disciplinary or single-disciplinary approach may be the most appropriate.
 Applicants are asked to clearly state their chosen approach and provide justification for that choice.

-List any academic beneficiaries from the research and give details of how they will benefit and how the results of the proposed research will be disseminated.
+>List any academic beneficiaries from the research and give details of how they will benefit and how the results of the proposed research will be disseminated.
 Specific beneficiaries might be:

-- Researchers in the investigator’s immediate professional circle, carrying out similar or related research
+>- Researchers in the investigator’s immediate professional circle, carrying out similar or related research
-- Researchers in other disciplines
+>- Researchers in other disciplines
-- Researchers in other academic institutions (in the UK and/or international)
+>- Researchers in other academic institutions (in the UK and/or international)

-Also describe the relevance of the research to beneficiaries:
+>Also describe the relevance of the research to beneficiaries:

-- Identify the potential academic impact of the proposed work
+>- Identify the potential academic impact of the proposed work
-- Show how the research will benefit other researchers (this might include methodological or theoretical advances)
+>- Show how the research will benefit other researchers (this might include methodological or theoretical advances)
-- Identify whether the research will produce data or materials of benefit to other researchers, and explain how these will be stored, maintained and made available
+>- Identify whether the research will produce data or materials of benefit to other researchers, and explain how these will be stored, maintained and made available
-- Explain any collaboration with other researchers and their role in the project
+>- Explain any collaboration with other researchers and their role in the project

-Note: The Academic Beneficiaries section may be published to demonstrate the impact of Research Council funded research.
+>Note: The Academic Beneficiaries section may be published to demonstrate the impact of Research Council funded research.
 Please ensure confidential information is not included in this section.

+- Researchers across the arts and humanities investigating the epistemic underpinnings of practice-research.
+The project will collect, localise and openly share and analyse current research to improve awareness of epistemic limitations and possibilities of practice-research [Outputs 1,2,5,6,7,9,10,11].
+- Artist-scholars using practice-research as a form of knowledge production.
+They will benefit through enhanced language and clarity around epistemic boundaries of practice-research, increased understanding of the role of proxies in research dissemination, and strengthened culture of sharing research by non-traditional means [Outputs 1,2,5,6,7,9,10,11].
+- Qualitative researchers (social sciences, arts and humanities), epistemologists, scholars exploring experimental research methods.
+They will benefit through theoretical advancements in epistemic edge-cases or situations that fit poorly with conventional knowledge production [Outputs 2,5,6]
+- Scholars and research centres across disciplines exploring alternative methods of public engagement and dissemination.
+They will benefit reflexively by being part of a community that will self-generate dissemination and engagement possibilities [Outputs 9,10], and by increased awareness of strategies to engage different publics with niche research outcomes [Outputs 3,4,7,8].
+- Scholars working with body-based and somatic processes as research.
+This is the community closest to the current expertise of the PI.
+Potential impacts will be traditional and non-traditional creative outputs that drive new ways to delimit or clarify the research potential of complex somatic processes [Outputs 1,2,5,6,7,9,11]
+- PhD students and early-career artist-researchers will benefit from open access to a public forum that involves a wide range of international peers and experienced artist-scholars who are working through similar areas and methods.
+The potential impacts will be an enhanced sense of community, and increased sharing of understanding and experience on practice-research methodologies, questions and resources [Outputs 9,10].

 ### Project partners